The Weighted $L^p$ Minkowski Problem: Introduction

 Minkowski's existence theorem \cite[p.
 455]{Sh1} shows that if $\mu$ satisfies the following two conditions, then the answer is yes: \begin{enumerate} \item The measure $\mu$ is not concentrated on any great hemisphere, that is \item The measure is centered, that is

-\end{enumerate} The concept of the surface area measure of a convex body has seen many extensions over the past century, which was initiated after a series of papers by Lutwak \cite{LE93,LE96} in the '90s establishing the modern $L^p$ Brunn-Minkowski theory.
+\end{enumerate} The concept of the surface area measure of a convex body has seen many extensions over the past century, initiated by a series of papers by Lutwak \cite{LE93,LE96} in the `90s establishing the modern $L^p$ Brunn-Minkowski theory.
 It will be convenient to denote by $\kno$ the set of all convex bodies containing the origin in their interior, and by $\kne$ the set of all (origin)-symmetric convex bodies.
 A set $K$ is origin symmetric if $K=-K$.
 For brevity, we may simply say symmetric.

 The question of showing that a given data measure on the sphere is the appropriate surface area measure of a convex body is a \textit{Minkowski problem}.
-In many instances, one must introduce a constant into the Minkowski problem, in fact this is more standard than not in the weighted setting (also in the Orlicz setting, see \cite{HLYZ18}).
-We say a Minkowski problem is \textit{constant free} if there is no constant.
-In certain instances, one considers only \textit{even} data measures $\nu$ on the sphere when solving a Minkowski problem, in which case the convex body whose relevant area measure fits the data will be symmetric.
+In many instances, one must introduce a constant into the Minkowski problem; in fact, this is more standard than not in the weighted setting (also in the Orlicz setting, see \cite{HLYZ18}).
+We say that a Minkowski problem is \textit{constant-free} if there is no constant.
+In certain instances, only \textit{even} data measures $\nu$ on the sphere are considered when solving a Minkowski problem, in which case the convex body whose relevant area measure fits the data will be symmetric.